*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 representative director

-He began skiing at the age of four, moved to British Columbia, Canada at the age of 12, and became a professional snowboarder.
-Even before founding POW while living in Canada, he has been advocating for reducing the burden on the natural environment.
-In 2018, he launched POW JAPAN as its representative director.
+Started skiing at age 4, moved to BC Canada at age 12, and became a professional snowboarder.
+Even before the founding of POW while living in Canada, he consistently advocated for reducing the burden on the natural environment.
+In 2018, he established POW JAPAN as its representative director.

 https://protectourwinters.jp/

-Narration: Goro Komatsu, Hitomi Suzuki (POW JAPAN) Interviewer: Takeru Ogawa (STEEP Editor-in-Chief)
+Narrators: Goro Komatsu, Hitomi Suzuki (POW JAPAN) Interviewer: Takashi Ogawa (Editor-in-Chief of STEEP)

 Interview recorded: April 2022